 - 101. The current proposal for development of the Property is for a golf course and accessory uses and not for residential uses; therefore, it would not impact the school.
-Electrical and Telephone Services - 102.
-Power requirement for the golf course development on the Property and a proposed 425-unit residential development on adjoining lands was estimated at 2,800 KW.
+Electrical and Telephone Services - on the Property and a proposed 425-unit residential development on adjoining lands was estimated at 2,800 KW.
 Maui Electric Company has stated to Petitioner's consultant, M & E Pacific, Inc., that the power requirement can be readily supplied.

-Other Public Services - 103.
-Public services such as fire and police protection, medical services, parks and recreation are not expected to be significantly affected because the Property is to be developed as a golf course and no residential units are to be developed on the Property. - 104.
+Other Public Services - protection, medical services, parks and recreation are not expected to be significantly affected because the Property is to be developed as a golf course and no residential units are to be developed on the Property. - 104.
 Petitioner has donated land to the County of Maui for the fire station and has committed to donate the land for the police station.
 Petitioner has also donated about 93,000 square feet of land for hospital purposes and is committed to donate land to the State for the airport.